 The dangerous nature of construction zones makes construction workers particularly vulnerable to traumatic brain injuries on the job.
 If you or a loved one was has suffered a traumatic brain injury on a construction site, you have legal options to get the compensation you deserve.
+According to the Brain Injury Association of America, one out of every 60 people in the U.S. lives with a traumatic brain injury (TBI).
+A TBI is a brain injury caused by some sort of external trauma.

 Because of the nature of the job they do and the equipment they use, construction workers face the highest risk of both fatal and non-fatal TBIs when compared to other types of occupations and workplaces.
 In fact, between 2003 and 2010, the latest date for which statistics are available, traumatic brain injuries were responsible for 25 percent of all construction fatalities.